Contents - Index

 6. At this point you can click on the button with the Open Folder icon to select one of the saved ensembles rather than accept the default Example - Piano and Organ.
 For this tutorial, however, you will create your own to specify which instruments are in the original audio.
 Click on the button with the Globe icon to open the Ensemble Editor.

-11. Now you are asked if you want easy or synchronized timing settings.
+12. Now you are asked if you want easy or notation timing settings.
 For this tutorial, just select the Easy radio button.
 Click Next to continue.

-12. Accept the suggested MIDI filename of Sugarplum Fairy.mid and click Next to continue.
+13. Accept the suggested MIDI file name of Sugarplum Fairy.mid and click Next to continue.

-13. Click the Finish button to close the New Project Wizard and start the recognizer.
+14. Click the Finish button to close the New Project Wizard and start the automated conversion process.

-15. If you desire, you can adjust some settings in the Project Editor and run the recognizer again.
+17. If you desire, you can now select the Modify project settings option in the Results window to modify some project settings in the Project Editor and run the converter again.
 For example, within the Project Editor, you can reduce the Pitch Ranges to improve the likelihood that the notes will be assigned to the correct instruments.
+You can also select the option to Save project settings if you desire.